Is it fair to say the most famous bass guitar in rock n roll history, is a short scale bass guitar?

 - Cons: Not Good For Drop Tuning

-On reviewing many short bases, i must admit, i like the shape of this bass the best.
+On reviewing many short bases, I must admit, I like the shape of this bass the best.
 It feels like a nice snug fit, and definitely doesn’t look like what it costs.
-A very popular affordable bass, you really can’t do any better at this price.

-Here’s a helpful run through in video: Ibanez GSRM20
+Here’s a helpful run through in the video: ibanez gsrm20 Mikro

 - Cons: Not Made In Germany, Unlike The Other Standard Hofners.

 The resonance you get from the Hofner Ignition is among the best in this review list.
 As it’s a semi-hollow body build, you get a warm woody, almost acoustic tone.